 Meetings will be held according to the WECC Meeting Policy.

-Forum meetings may be in-person, virtual, a combination of the two (hybrid), or by conference call, as determined by the lead.
+Forum meetings may be in-person, virtual, a combination of the two (hybrid), or by conference call, as determined by the chair.

 Meetings will be open to the public except as otherwise approved by the Board.